getlarge/nestjs-tools/packages/file-storage/README.md

 ### AWS

 I highly recommend configuring the [AWS Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/quick-start-default-idc.html) to manage your AWS credentials for development.

+> **Note:**
-You can use the `aws` CLI to authenticate, find more information [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html/).
+> You can use the `aws` CLI to authenticate, find more information [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html/).

+Once authenticated:

-Once done authenticated with the CLI, set the `AWS_PROFILE` environment variable to the profile you want to use.
+- set the `AWS_PROFILE` environment variable to the profile you want to use
+- or set the `AWS_S3_ACCESS_KEY_ID` and `AWS_S3_SECRET_ACCESS_KEY` environment variables.

 ### Google Cloud

-The recommended approach is to setup (Application Default Credentials)[https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev].
+The recommended approach is to setup [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev).

+> **Note:**
-You can use the `gcloud` CLI to authenticate, more information [here](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login).
+> You can use the `gcloud` CLI to authenticate, more information [here](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login).

 ## Troubleshooting